MattOpen/RSEHtmlModule/README.md

 take a look at example skin, how to use.

 ##updates and version
+###version 1.1.02
+* minor bugfix
+* rename the module from RSEHtmlModule to moDnnArticle

 ###version 1.0.13
 * add new procedure RSEQueryFocusID.
 Edit item was not possible.
 * syntax error in script update headline